 The formations were caused by a volcanic eruption millions of years ago.
 The explosion deposited layers of ash, which eventually eroded leaving behind canyons and pinnacles.
 The hoodoos, made of soft pumice and tuff, are topped with harder, precariously perched caprocks.
 Some have lost their caps.

 After a six-hundred-foot climb to a mesa, I was rewarded with a view over valleys bristling with tent rocks, resembling clusters of bottle rockets.
 I returned though the canyon and embarked on the shorter Cave Trail, which features more hoodoos and a small cave carved into the side of a cliff.

 Ten thousand years ago, humans lived in Frijoles Canyon, forty minutes northwest of Santa Fe.

 The remains of more recent homes, dating between 1150 and 1550 CE, still crowd the canyon, which is now within Bandelier National Monument.

-The ancient inhabitants carved homes into the soft canyon walls and planted corn, beans and squash on the mesas above.
-They hunted deer, rabbits and squirrels, and raised turkeys.
+The ancient inhabitants carved homes into the soft canyon walls and planted corn, beans, and squash on the mesas above.
+They hunted squirrels, rabbits, and deer, and raised turkeys.